medialab/hyphe2solr/README.md

 # principles

 This scripts needs :
+- one Hyphe server and more precisely :
 	- one Hyphe core instance
 	- one Hyphe web-pages Mongo instance
 - one SOLR node ready to index web-pages

 What it does is :